ksiddu/selenium4-testng/README.md

 ### Run through command line

-* To run all the tests
+* To run all the scenarios
 ```
 mvn clean test
 ```